Get panoramas - HELP

 2. You may select the viewpoint from a list of more than 50000 summits, predominantly within the Alps, and define the cardinal direction of the view.

-3. You may enter all parameters defining the viewpoint and the view directly into the form, or modify the values resulting from the first two methods.
+3. You may enter all parameters defining the viewpoint and the view directly into the web form, or modify the values resulting from the first two methods.

 When you enter or change viewpoint and view parameters, a current preview of the corresponding panorama is shown automatically.
 Afterwards you may